-Over time, it has become clear that while Krista and Tatiana share some sensory experiences and motor control, they remain two distinct individuals, which provides tremendous insight into researchers interested in the mind and the brain (Egnor, 2017).
+Over time, it has become clear that while Krista and Tatiana share some sensory experiences and motor control, they remain two distinct individuals, which provides invaluable insight for researchers interested in the mind and the brain (Egnor, 2017).

 If clinical or case studies provide so much information, why are they not more frequent among researchers?
 As it turns out, the major benefit of this particular approach is also a weakness.
 As mentioned earlier, this approach is often used when studying individuals who are interesting to researchers because they have a rare characteristic.
 Therefore, the individuals who serve as the focus of case studies are not like most other people.
 If scientists ultimately want to explain all behavior, focusing attention on such a special group of people can make it difficult to generalize any observations to the larger population as a whole.
 Generalizing refers to the ability to apply the findings of a particular research project to larger segments of society.
 Again, case studies provide enormous amounts of information, but since the cases are so specific, the potential to apply what’s learned to the average person may be very limited.

 If you want to understand how behavior occurs, one of the best ways to gain information is to simply observe the behavior in its natural context.
 However, people might change their behavior in unexpected ways if they know they are being observed.
 How do researchers obtain accurate information when people tend to hide their natural behavior?
 As an example, imagine that your professor asks everyone in your class to raise their hand if they always wash their hands after using the restroom.
 Chances are that almost everyone in the classroom will raise their hand, but do you think hand washing after every trip to the restroom is really that universal?